lachrist/aran/README.md

 The below table introduces by example the set of traps Aran can insert.
 Traps starting with a upper-case letter are simple observers and their return values are never used while the value returned by lower-case traps may be used inside expressions.
 All traps are independently optional and they all receive as last argument an integer which is the index of the AST node that triggered the trap.
-The very first trap to be triggered is always `Ast` which receives the indexed AST tree of the target code before its instrumentation.
-As shown in the demonstration, the helper function `__search__(tree, index)` can be used to obtain an AST node from an index.
+The only exception to this rule is the `Ast` trap which is always triggered first and receives instead an url locating the instrumented JavaScript resource.
+The first argument given to the `Ast` trap is an [esprima](http://esprima.org) tree whose statement and expression nodes contain a `bounds` field.
+`bounds[0]` is the node index; all of the node children have their index greater than `bounds[0]` and lesser or equal than `bounds[1]`.
+This enables to search a node at a given index in `log(ast-size)` as shown in the demonstration section.
 In the table below, `123` is used as a dummy index.

  Traps                              | Target              | Instrumented
 ------------------------------------|---------------------|-------------------------------------------------------
 **General**                         |                     |
-`Ast(tree, url)`                    |                     |
+`Ast(ast, url)`                     |                     |
 `Strict(index)`                     | `'use strict';`     | `'use strict';`<br>`aran.Strict(123);`
 `literal(value, index)`             | `'foo'`             | `aran.literal('foo', 123)`
 `unary(op, value, index)`           | `!x`                | `aran.unary('!', x, 123)`